kickoff-designer/kickoff-designer/README.md

 - 🌱 I’m currently learning UX, React, Angular
 - 💞️ I’m looking to collaborate on Complex Design
  📫 Ping me here with on git push
-- 😄 Pronouns: NA
+- 😄 Pronouns: His/Him
-- ⚡ Fun fact:
+- ⚡ Fun fact: I'm UX designer and learning NextJS & ReactJS

 <!---
 kickoff-designer/kickoff-designer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.